margotmg/margotmg.github.io/_projects/3_project.md

 Approximately 10 months

 **Team & Collaboration**
-Worked with speech-technology researchers at ahoLAB (Basque Country), and 3 people with dysarthric speech.
+Worked with speech-technology researchers at ahoLAB (Basque Country), 3 people with dysarthric speech, and conducted human evaluations with 85 volunteers.

 ---